Free Trial

 What is Quadratic Interest Rate Volatility and Inflation Hedge ETF's current short interest?

 Short interest is the volume of Quadratic Interest Rate Volatility and Inflation Hedge ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 69,900 shares of IVOL short.
+As of June 30th, investors have sold 74,400 shares of IVOL short.
+0.42% of Quadratic Interest Rate Volatility and Inflation Hedge ETF's shares are currently sold short.
 Learn More on Quadratic Interest Rate Volatility and Inflation Hedge ETF's current short interest.

 Is Quadratic Interest Rate Volatility and Inflation Hedge ETF's short interest increasing or decreasing?

-Quadratic Interest Rate Volatility and Inflation Hedge ETF saw a drop in short interest during the month of May.
-As of May 15th, there was short interest totaling 69,900 shares, a drop of 74.0% from the previous total of 269,300 shares.
+Quadratic Interest Rate Volatility and Inflation Hedge ETF saw a decline in short interest in the month of June.
+As of June 30th, there was short interest totaling 74,400 shares, a decline of 78.9% from the previous total of 353,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Quadratic Interest Rate Volatility and Inflation Hedge ETF's short interest compare to its competitors?